horseee/horseee.github.io/_pages/about.md

 # 🔥 News
-- *2023.12*: &nbsp;🌟Our new work, DeepCache, which accelerated Diffusion Models for FREE!
+- *2023.12*: &nbsp;🌟Our new work, DeepCache, accelerates Diffusion Models for FREE!
 Check our [paper](https://arxiv.org/abs/2312.00858) and [code](https://github.com/horseee/DeepCache)!
 - *2023.09*: &nbsp;Two papers accepted by NeurIPS'23.
 - *2023.06*: &nbsp;🎉🎉 Release LLM-Pruner🐏, the first structural pruning work of LLM.
 See our [paper](https://arxiv.org/abs/2305.11627) and [code](https://github.com/horseee/LLM-Pruner)!
 - *2023.02*: &nbsp;One paper 'DepGraph: Towards Any Structural Pruning' accepted by CVPR’23.